Last Updated on May 4, 2021 by Red Nomad OZ

 Rising 200 metres (666 feet) above the surrounding plain, Bald Rock is part of a volcanic extrusion of the New England underlying Batholith.
 At least that’s what I’d say if I was a geologist or a show-off, but it’s easier just just describe it as a gigantic hunk of granite.

-And with few places on the plain where the massive monolith – 750 metres long and 500 wide – can be seen, the summit is the best place to appreciate its gargantuan proportions.
+The summit is the best place to see the massive monolith.
+At 750 metres long and 500 wide there’s nowhere on the plain to appreciate its gargantuan proportions.
 As well as the smaller boulders, vegetation, seasonal wildflowers and texture of the rock.

 Yes, it’s the Bald AND the Beautiful 😀